How to Apply

 Policy on Double Majors

 Students may double major in Global Studies and other majors across the University, including students studying in the Schools of Architecture, Commerce, Education, Engineering and Public Policy.
 Students are not permitted to double-major in Global Studies and any other College major that requires an application.
-(These include American Studies, Modern Studies, Poetry Writing, Environmental Thought and Practice, Human Biology, Echols Interdisciplinary Major Program, Media Studies, Neuroscience, Philosophy Honors, Political and Social Thought, Politics Honors, Political Philosophy, Policy, and Law.)
+(These include American Studies, Modern Studies, Poetry Writing, Human Biology, Echols Interdisciplinary Major Program, Media Studies, Neuroscience, Philosophy Honors, Political and Social Thought, Politics Honors, Political Philosophy, Policy, and Law.)
 You may apply to multiple College majors, but if you are accepted into Global Studies and another application-based College major, you must choose one or the other.
 You can, however, major in Global Studies and participate in the distinguished majors program of another department.

 1. PERSONAL STATEMENT: No more than 500 words, typed and double-spaced.
 Please answer the following questions: Why are you interested in entering the Global Development Studies track of the Global Studies major?
 What is your conception of development and what issues in development have interested you to this point?
 What is your proposed area of study within the major, and how would you support that area of study with courses, research, etc.?